dbrami/variant_caller/README.md

 # Variant Calling Pipeline

-A Nextflow pipeline for variant calling using MUMmer or Minimap2.
+A Nextflow pipeline for variant calling between two complete genomes using MUMmer or Minimap2.

 ## Features